gobline/flash/README.md

 ## Installation

-You can install Mendo Flash using the dependency management tool [Composer](https://getcomposer.org/).
+You can install the Flash component using the dependency management tool [Composer](https://getcomposer.org/).
 Run the *require* command to resolve and download the dependencies:

 ```
-composer require mendoframework/flash
+composer require gobline/flash
 ```